 The Institute for Physics of Augsburg University was founded in 1989 and is devoted to research in anorganic materials, but during the last decades evolved strongly towards different branches of materials science.
 Fields in functional materials cover topics like oxidic superconductors, multiferroics, magnetic materials, optical nanomaterials like quantum dots, mesoporous materials, organic semiconductors, biomaterials and thermoelectrics.
 Another focus of research are structural light-weight materials like light metal alloys and especially composites like carbon fiber reinforced polymers or nanocomposites.
 Many material properties are controlled by their microstructure, their defects but also by surfaces and interfaces.
 The Institute is part of several national and international collaborations like the Cluster of Excellence NIM (Nano-initiative Munich), the BMBF leading-edge cluster MAI Carbon (Munich-Augsburg-Ingolstadt Carbon cluster) or the Transregio TRR80 Fromelectronic correlations to functionality.
 During the past period of the FAME program the institute hosted together with INP Grenoble the first year students.

-Academic: Prof. Ferdinand Haider
+Academic: Dr. Ferdinand Haider

 Universidade de Aveiro